-In January, vehicle registrations in Bulgaria grew by 8.77% with respect to January of 2016.
-In total, 31,552 cars were registered and 31,552 new cars were sold in the last twelve months, 8.77% more than the year before.
+In May, vehicle registrations in Bulgaria fell by 62.76% with respect to May of 2019.
+In total, 1,526 cars were registered and 30,677 new cars were sold in the last twelve months, 25.4% less than the year before.

-Bulgaria is one of the countries where the least number of cars have been registered in the last year, in ranking of 36 countries based on number of vehicle registrations.
+Bulgaria is the 72th-placed country in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by Bulgarians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 4.41 cars per 1,000 residents, 4.41 of them in the last month, Bulgaria, occupies one of the final places in the ranking, meaning that its population is among those in the table with the least spending power.
+With annual sales of 4.38 cars per 1,000 residents, 0.22 of them in the last month, Bulgaria, occupies 71th place in the ranking.

 Changes in Bulgarian vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2007, as 43,053 were registered that year, as have the number of registrations per thousand residents, which that year numbered 5.69.
+Sales have grown since 2010, as 23,603 were produced that year as have the number of registrations per thousand residents, which that year numbered 3.18.

 Here we show you the progression of vehicle registrations in Bulgaria.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Bulgaria in en Bulgarian economy.